pumbas600/github-contributions/README.md

 # GitHub Contributions

 This is a simple project that lets you to render your recent GitHub contributions as a graph that can be embedded in your README.
-To get started, simply paste this into your README and change `YOUR_GITHUB_USERNAME` to be your username.
+To get started, simply paste this into your README and change `YOUR_GITHUB_USERNAME` to be your username (case-insensitive).

 ```md
 ![YOUR_GITHUB_USERNAME's Contributions](https://github.pumbas.net/api/contributions/YOUR_GITHUB_USERNAME)